Indian Institute of Horticultural Research: History

 The IIHR, the first horticultural research institute in the country under the Indian Council of Agricultural Research (ICAR), was established on 5 September 1967 at New Delhi.
 Later, the base of IIHR was moved to Hesaraghatta located 25 km from Bangalore in Karnataka, on 1 February 1968, by merging the institute with National Horatorium of Govt. of Karnataka which was the premises of the Fruit Research Station, Hesaraghatta established in 1938 by HC Javaraya.
 The institute is spread over a land area of 263 hectares.
-Dr. Gurubachan Singh Randhawa was the first founding director of the institute from 1967 to 1980.
+Dr. Gurcharan Singh Randhawa was the first founding director of the institute from 1967 to 1980.